craftingcity/The-Known-World/README.md

 ###### Underdark
 ##### Duergar (a.)
+A distant cousin of the Dwarves, the Duergar come from the Deep Below, a plane of caves, tunnels, horror, and riches.
+Duergar evolved for the deepest and darkest reaches of this place.

 **Age.** You are considered fully mature at twenty-five, and live until about two-hundred twenty.
 Duergar reproduce ritually, in groups of two or more, and carve their children of stone, metal, and fine gem.
 Due to the process of carving a child, a parent will usually spend three months participating in this ritual, and will produce one child per participant.
 This gives duergar no reason to participate in gender, though they often have gender forced upon them in alien cultures.
 **Size.** Mechanically, your size is Medium.
 You stand at four and a half feet tall.
 You weigh about 230 pounds.
 **Speed.** Your speed is twenty-five feet per round.